 Weak Employee Credentials Are a Cybercriminal’s Best Friend

-The human factor in cybersecurity is more apparent than ever, and this is what’s causing data leakage for organizations on a wide scale throughout the country.
+The human factor in cybersecurity is more apparent than ever, and this is what’s causing data leaks for organizations on a wide scale throughout the country.

-IBM found in 2020 that stolen and compromised credentials are the most common causes of breaches in companies, representing nearly 40% of all malicious incidents.
+IBM found that stolen and compromised credentials are the most common causes of breaches in companies, representing nearly 40% of all malicious incidents.

 Many of the issues (including breaches) that arise from human error often occur as a direct result of poor credential policies within a business—in effect setting employees up for failure.

-From a data leakage perspective, overlooking basic aspects of cybersecurity like quality authentication and access control to your data and information is just asking for trouble.
+From an information leakage perspective, overlooking basic aspects of cybersecurity like quality authentication and access control to your data and information is just asking for trouble.